nejucomo/onslaught/README.rst

 .. [#] This is strict: any ``warning:`` lines in the `sdist` creation
        command are `onslaught` failures.

-.. [#] So your unittests pass.
-Great!
-But does your software install?

 .. [#] Test the "production" form of your code, not dev source.